local-ch/lhc/docs/interceptors.md

 ```

 Take care that having more than one interceptor trying to return a response will cause an exception.
-You can access the request.response to identify if a response was already injected by another interceptor.
+You can access the request.response to identify if a response was already provided by another interceptor.

 ```ruby
   class RemoteCacheInterceptor < LHC::Interceptor